BlueGummi/charmos/style_guide.md

 Header files should all contain the overall group of functionality of the header in their name. e.g., it is preferred to call a header "vmm.h", rather than "map_page.h" as the former is a group whereas the latter is a specific behavior.

-Source files can optionally have their prefix, primarily depending on if their path already provides sufficient context around the group of the function. e.g. it isn't necessary to have a prefix on `kernel/fs/ext/ext2_lookup.c`, but it is also not disallowed to keep the prefix.
+Source files can optionally have their prefix, primarily depending on if their path already provides sufficient context around the group of the function. e.g. it isn't necessary to have a prefix on `kernel/fs/ext2/lookup.c`, but it is also not disallowed to keep the prefix.

+Headers should use the `#pragma once` guard, as this is widely supported and easier on everyone.

 ### Prefix functions by group

 Kernel-specific implementations of functions typically present in userspace C-stdlibs should have the `k_` or `k` prefix.
 This may avoid collisions once userspace functions are introduced, and also clarifies that it is a kernel implementation.

+For symbols used in macros, prefer the `__` prefix to avoid clashes, and for symbols provided externally, such as from the linker, prefer the `__` prefix as well.

 Larger, more specific names are acceptable in cases where they provide information and reduce collisions, such as with `ps2_kb_` and `usb_kb_`, as opposed to just `kb_`.